Chart Color Schemes

 Dorrigo features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 61.5% of all households, including 17.8% couples with children, 33.5% couples without children, and 9.2% single parent families.
-Non-family households comprise the remaining 38.5%, with lone person households at 35.7% and group households at 3.3%.
-The median household size is 2.1 people, smaller than the Rest of NSW average of 2.4.
+Family households compose 61.5% of all households, including 17.8% couples with children, 33.5% couples without children, and 9.2% single parent families.
+Non-family households account for the remaining 38.5%, with lone person households at 35.7% and group households comprising 3.3% of the total.
+The median household size is 2.1 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households